Rate limiting and frequency capping

 Setting a maximum user cap

-Additionally, in the Target Users step of your campaign composition, you can limit the total number of users that will receive your message.
-This feature serves as a check that is independent of your campaign filters, allowing you to freely segment users without needing to worry about over-spamming.
+In the Target Users step of your campaign composition, you can also limit the total number of users that will receive your message.
+This serves as a check that’s independent of your campaign filters, allowing you to freely segment users without worrying about over-spamming.

 By selecting the maximum user limit, you can limit the rate at which your users receive notifications on a per-channel basis or globally across all message types.